ros2/design/articles/unique_network_flows.md

 The *5-tuple* is a traditional unique identifier for flows.
 The 5-tuple consists of five parameters: source IP address, source  port, destination IP address, destination port, and the transport protocol (example, TCP/UDP).

 IPv6 specifies a *3-tuple* for uniquely identifying flows.
 The IPv6 3-tuple consists of the source IP address, destination IP address, and the Flow Label.
 The Flow Label [1] is a 20-bit field in the IPv6 header.
 It is typically set by the source of the flow.
-The default flow label is zero.
+The default Flow Label is zero.

 ### Explicit QoS Specification